libmir/mir-runtime/README.md

 Mir Runtime
 ============
-Dlang @nogc runtime infrastructure for simple, slim, and fast code.
+Dlang @nogc runtime infrastructure for a simple, slim, and fast code.

 ### Requirements